danielhanaj/danielhanaj.github.io/content/post/2023/10/07/SSL_Handshake_Failure.md

 No reboot was required on cells.

 After that change the cell status changed to "Up" in NSX-T Load Balancer.

+At the end that was a Cloud Director issue which was expected as I have upgraded only Cloud Dirctor cells, not NSX-T.

 Thats all.
 Thanks for reading.